tomekkozysa/NOK/src/pages/projects/2020-08-28-freedom-george-michael.md

 ---
 title: "Freedom: George Michael"
 category: Films
-date: 2020-08-29T14:07:23.457Z
+date: 2021-07-06T20:38:04.862Z
 image: /img/Freedom.jpg
-description: "An intimate look into the extraordinary life and career of the award-winning singer and songwriter. \t\t\t\t\t"
+description: A frank and honest account of George Michael’s professional life and Career, made by the man himself with various artists adding to the narrative.
 featured: false
 ---